ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 Installing the registration-client on the machine
 ### 1.2 Registration Client Launch
 Helps in launching the registration-client
+### 1.3 Registration Client s\w Update
+Updates the client software
 ## 2. System Health Checker
 ### 2.1 Connectivity Checker
 Checks if the client machine is connected to the network
+### 2.2 Security Scan
+Virus scan of the data packets and the application s\w
+### 2.3 Disk Space Checker
+Checks whether there is enough space in the client machine\dongle to store the registration packet
 ## 3. Registration Officer Authentication
 ### 3.1 Login
 Enables logging in to the client machine by pass word, OTP or biometrics